NEXT COURSE DATES: Dates for our October 2018 Course to be held in Noordhoek will be released in 2018.

 By working in groups you will have the opportunity to cover material that is not possible through individual work and in the process of developing a real time design that will be implemented; you will also develop essential group working skills.
 Many of the techniques and methods used in implementing Permaculture systems will be covered in some detail, but the focus will be on the design process.

-This thirteen-day course costs will be updated at the end of November, which includes the following…
+This thirteen-day course costs will be updated in 2018 and bookings will open in May 2018, which includes the following…

 – Vegetarian lunch & teas